The Flying Scotsman (1929 film): Production

 The film was shot with co-operation of the London and North Eastern Railway company, who allocated their flagship Class A1 locomotive, the eponymous 4472 Flying Scotsman along with use of the Hertford Loop Line for filming.
 This locomotive was extensively used by the LNER for promotional purposes, having been a star of the 1924 British Empire Exhibition and breaking a number of speed records.
 At the time of its appearance in this film, the locomotive is technically an A1 (only being rebuilt and classified "A3" in 1947).
 The locomotive is the only member of its class to have been preserved.

 All of the stunts were filmed on the moving locomotive with the actors.
 Most dangerously, at one point actress Pauline Johnson walks along the edge of the moving train wearing high heeled shoes, transferring from the coaches to the locomotive while travelling at speed.

 Allegedly Sir Nigel Gresley, chief engineer of the LNER, was so concerned at the unsafe practices shown in the film, such as the decoupling of the locomotive from the train while in motion, he insisted that a disclaimer was placed in the opening credits explaining that such things could not happen on the LNER.
 The notice stated "For the purposes of the film, dramatic licence has been taken in regard to the safety equipment used on The Flying Scotsman".
 Film historian John Huntley claimed that Gresley subsequently forbade any further filming on the LNER.
+The locomotive, 4472, despite this, continued to gain fame during several events later made known by the film.

 Along with Alfred Hitchcock's Blackmail, this was one of the first British sound films.
 Like that film, it was initially intended to be a silent film, with the decision to switch to speech made during production.
 As a result, early scenes feature speech captions and music instead of recorded voices, with character dialogue only appearing towards the end of the film.
 It is unclear whether it was initially released with sound, with some film historians such as John Huntley claiming it predates Blackmail to be the earliest British sound film.
 The BFI film database claims that the soundtrack was added in March 1930.

+Reception

+Kine Weekly wrote: "Simple railway melodrama, but convincingly acted and produced, with good atmosphere and acting.
+The whole thing is pleasant entertainment, and very creditable to all concerned. ...
+Moore Marriott is excellently in character as Bob, while Raymond Milland is quite one of the most attractive juveniles we have seen on the English screen; moreover he is a very good actor.
+Pauline Johnson is a charming heroine, and it is to her credit that the 'stunting' on the train was done by her."